Kot Bala: Balakot culture

-Ancient Balakot culture flourished only in this coastal area.
+The ancient Balakot culture flourished only in this coastal area.
 The Balakot Phase pottery is known from excavations at Balakot.
-Three radiocarbon dates from later occupations of this phase indicate the period of 3500-3000 BC.
+Three radiocarbon dates from later occupations of this phase indicate the period of 3500–3000 BC.
 Other archaeologists give the date of 4000 BC for the start of this settlement.

 Kech-Makran culture flourished in the Kech River Valley in protohistoric times as early as the fifth millennium BC.
 Balakot was part of that settlement network.

 Pottery of Balakot was all wheel-made red ware, although some storage jars were hand-made.
 It features complex floral and zoomorphic motifs.
 There are similarities to the Nal pottery of Baluchistan.
 Sometimes the use of red or green paint produced a polychrome effect.

 A later Balakot Phase pottery closely resembles the style of Amri culture.

 Early furnaces

 Excavations at pre-Indus levels of Balakot have yielded evidence of an early furnace.
 The furnace was most likely used for the manufacturing of ceramic objects.
 Ovens, dating back to the civilization's mature phase (c.
 2500–1900 BCE), were also excavated at Balakot.